-Can't believe that I did it again, wake me up from this nightmare
+Can't believe that I did it again

-Every day I live a bit less, one night leads to another
+Everyday I live a bit less; one night leads to another

 Telling me that I'm just a trace of the person I once was